Naresh Balyan: Early life and education

 Naresh Balyan was born in Delhi.
 He attended the Haryana Shakti Senior Secondary School.

 Political career

-Naresh Balyan has been a MLA for one term.
+Naresh Balyan has been an MLA for two terms.
 He represented the Uttam Nagar constituency and is a member of the Aam Aadmi Party political party.

-On 21 Sep 2015, Balyan complained to police that a fake letter containing his forged signature was spread in the social media.
+On 21 September 2015, Balyan complained to police that a fake letter containing his forged signature was spread in the social media.
 In the letter, it alleges that Balyan bought onions from the government at Rs 26 per kg and sold them at Rs 30 per kg.
 Balyan said that the language used in the fabricated letter made no sense, moreover the government does not provide onions to the MLAs for sale.

-On 24 February 2018, Balyan was booked after government officials complained to police that he had made inflammatory remarks against them.
-In 2021, a court in Delhi exonerated him of all charges in the case.